-Building and capacitating of key community delivery platforms, as community such groups, social and health care system facilitated the providers, need-based behavior change communication and quality service provision.
+Building and capacitating of key community delivery platforms, such as community groups, social and healthcare system providers, facilitated the need-based behavior change communication and quality service provision.

-The GBG model will further be validated at scale, and tested in contexts for emergency effectiveness.
+The GBG model will further be validated at scale, and tested in emergency contexts for effectiveness.

-10 Bailey Scales of Infant and Toddler Development-IIIrd version I Children achieving at least 85 in all three cognitive, language and motor composite scores.
+10 Bailey Scales of Infant and Toddler Development-IIIrd version II Children achieving at least 85 in all three cognitive, language and motor composite scores.